aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 DigitalSignatureUtil class provides methods for signing the document.
 DigitalSignatureUtil.sign method signs source document using given CertificateHolder with a digital signature and writes signed document to the destination stream.

-The following code example shows how to sign a simple document.
+The following code example demonstrates how to sign a simple document.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-signature-SigningSignatureLine-SimpleDocumentSigning.java" >}}